 Deconstruction argues that language, especially ideal concepts such as truth and justice, is irreducibly complex, unstable, or impossible to determine.
 Many debates in continental philosophy surrounding ontology, epistemology, ethics, aesthetics, hermeneutics, and philosophy of language refer to Derrida's beliefs.
 Since the 1980s, these beliefs have inspired a range of theoretical enterprises in the humanities,[2] including the disciplinesof law,[3]:3–76[4][5] anthropology,[6] historiography,[7] linguistics,[8] sociolinguistics,[9] psychoanalysis, LGBT studies, and feminism.
 Deconstruction also inspired deconstructivism in architecture and remains important within art,[10] music,[11] and literary criticism.[12][13]"

-Moving Meditation - How To Do It'
+Moving Meditation - How and Why

-My interest in the relations between text and meaning and Derrida's approach concerns the relationship between 'movement and meaning'.
 With my mind-body training discrete movements are treated as text in that they are meant to convey specific linguistic-like messages.
 These messages are meant to reinforce a specific dialog between mind and body as part of an intentional process that results in better overall integration throughout the sensorum.
 These discrete movements I call 'Movement Primitives'.
-My 5 Movement Primitives work with the 5 mental Models to provide clear milestones along the path from Standing to Emptiness.
+My 5 Movement Primitives work with the 5 Mental Models to provide clear milestones along the path from Standing to Emptiness.

 Intentional learning supports the core of this teaching method.

-Some more on Derrida at https://plato.stanford.edu/entries/derrida/
+- Some more on Derrida - https://plato.stanford.edu/entries/

 <fin for now>